chyoon2/shuber/Planning.md

 10-11am: continued work on layout and brainstormed more properties and project stretch goals.

 11-12: reimagine app, research, add more specs, add more goals, found more articles to research, discussed project with peers.
+1-2: watched a youtube video on cloud firestore data modeling.